About the conference

 Issues related to continuous quality improvement and care coordination.

-Conference delegates expect to participate in interactive sessions to gain inspiration and practical tools, as they forge new partnerships, both locally and abroad.
+Conference delegates participated in interactive sessions to gain inspiration and practical tools, as they forge new partnerships, both locally and abroad.